cityofasheville/skillstask/README.md

 ##Rules

 Keep it simple.
-We are not looking for a finished product but instead think "minimal"... something that could start us down the path of awesome.
+We are not looking for a finished product, but instead think "minimal"... something that could start us down the path of awesome.

 You may use, borrow other code.
 However, putting the app together should be done by you.
 You can ask us questions - We prefer you use this repo's issues as the communications to do it.

 Email is also fine.